madisonwheeler/Labs/Lab8/lab8.md

 Shoshana and I fixed a grammar issue in FreeBSD's documentation Chapter 7.1 Multimedia Synopsis.
-We changed some incorret uses of playback to play back.
+We changed an incorret use of playback to play back.
 Here is a link to our bug request: https://bugs.freebsd.org/bugzilla/show_bug.cgi?id=218073.